Ofsted & SIAMS

-We were delighted with the outcomes of our recent Ofsted inspection.
+We were delighted with the outcomes of our last Ofsted inspection.
 The key findings were;

 - Since her appointment in January 2018, the executive headteacher has raised expectations for staff and pupils.
 As a result, pupils achieved in line with or above the national average in progress and attainment in the end of key stage tests in the summer of 2018.